sarielda/questions-with-classifier-ega/README.md

 Use the following information to train the classifier on your own data.

 A command-line program that trains a classifier in included in the app.
 It does the following tasks:
-  * Generates the `training.json` file for training the classifier.
+  * Generates the `training.json` file used by the application at runtime.
-  * Generates the `answers.json` file for populating the answer store.
+  * Generates the `answers.json` file for populating the answer store via a curl command.

 After these files are generated, you replace the sample .json files with them.